4D-STAR/opat-core/opatIO-py/readme.md

 ```

 ## General Usage
-The general way that this module is mean to be used is to first build a schema for the opaticy table and then save that to disk.
+The general way that this module is mean to be used is to first build a schema for the opacity table and then save that to disk.
 The module will handle all the byte aligment and lookup table construction for you.

 A simple example might look like the following